anthony-aleman/CS-370-Portfolio/README.md

 ### What are my ethical responsibilities to the end user and the organization?
 Ethical considerations are vital in AI and software development.
 My responsibilities include:

-- **Transparency & Fairness** – AI models should be interpretable and free from biases that could lead to unfair decision-making.
-In this project, ensuring the pirate AI follows logical learning patterns is a small-scale example of broader AI fairness principles.
+- **Transparency & Fairness** – AI models should be free from biases that could lead to unfair decision-making.
 - **Data Privacy** – If real-world data were involved, protecting user information would be crucial.
-While this project used a simulated environment, in actual AI applications, responsible data handling is a priority.
+While this project used a simulated environment, in actual AI applications, responsible data handling is a major priority.
-- **User Experience & Safety** – The AI should enhance the user experience rather than create frustration or unintended consequences.
+- **User Experience & Safety** – The AI should enhance the user experience rather than create frustration or confusion.
 This is especially important in high-stakes applications like self-driving cars or medical AI.
-- **Integrity & Honesty** – Whether working in research or industry, developers must ensure their systems function as intended and do not misrepresent their capabilities.